yaricp/eeg-filters/README.md

 # eeg-filters

-Package help you to filter and analize EEG signals.
+Package helps you to filter and analyze EEG signals.
 Filter based on Chebyshev filter from scipy.signals

 You can take data from files exported from NeuroExplorer Vesion 4.4 in ASCII format.
-You can make filter in some bandwidth like [1, 220].
+You can make a filter in some bandwidth like [1, 220].
-It are borders of frequencies in Hz.
+These are the boundaries of frequencies in Hz.

-Also you can find maximums in some region and minimums in another region.
+Also you can find maximums in one region and minimums in another region.

 Finally you can export data to files.
-Data of curves export to like NeuroExplorer format.
+Curve data can be exported to the ascii format like NeuroExplorer file.
-Extremums can be exported in text file with tab splitted columns.
+Extremums can be exported to a text file with tab splitted columns.

 ## Requirements